Tuition and Financing

 Step 3: Check your MySanDiego Portal for your Financial Aid Award

-The Office of Financial Aid will begin creating your financial aid award as soon as you are offered admission to a graduate credential or degree program at SOLES and your FAFSA has been filed.
+The Office of Financial Aid will begin creating your financial aid award as soon as you are offered admission to the Kroc School and your FAFSA has been filed.
 Your award will appear on your MySanDiego portal within two weeks of your offer of admission if the FAFSA and all necessary paperwork has been filed.
 Once your award appears you will have three weeks to accept or decline it.

 Step 4: Complete Any Additional Required Paperwork

-If you are having trouble understanding your financial aid award or the required paperwork, drop in to the One Stop Student Center in the University Center, room 126 to speak to a counselor.
-You can also reach the One Stop Student Center at (619) 260-2700 or firstname.lastname@example.org.
+If you are having trouble understanding your financial aid award or the required paperwork visit USD's Financial Aid Resources page for additional information related to loans, scholarships and USD employment or drop in to the One Stop Student Center in the University Center, room 126 to speak to a counselor.
+You can also reach the One Stop Student Center at (619) 260-2700 or email@example.com.